Subscribe

 • Use segmentation to ensure that you’re honoring subscribers’ preferences when emailing them.
 You don’t want to send daily emails to someone who’s specified that they only want to hear from you once a week.

-• Deploy personalized content and subject lines.
-Personalization makes your messages more relevant, so customers are likely to open them.
-This signals to email service providers that they want your emails in their inboxes.
+• Create personalized content.
+Personalization makes your messages more relevant, so try personalizing your subject line, the email content, and the calls to action.
+This will make customers more likely to open your emails, which signals to email service providers that they want your emails in their inboxes.

 How L'azurde uses Bloomreach for email marketing